 Adjusting your thermostat can lead to a dramatic drop in your heating bills.
 Lowering the thermostat by up to 10 degrees can help you save up to 10% annually on heating.

 Some of the best times to turn down your thermostat are bedtime and before you leave for work in the morning.
-Try sleeping with the temperature set around 63 degrees Fahrenheit.
+To save money on heating costs try sleeping with the temperature set around 63 degrees Fahrenheit.
 When you leave for work, you might want to lower the heat to 63 or even cooler, as long as no one will be home during the day.

 6. Make Sure Doors and Windows Are Closed Tightly